swiftlang/swift-evolution/proposals/0000-map-sorting.md

 ## Motivation

-A straightforward way to sort a collection over a `Comparable` property of its `Element` type is to use a regular predicate, welding together the accessing and comparison of values.
+The straightforward way to sort a collection over a `Comparable` property of its `Element` type is to use a regular predicate, welding together the accessing and comparison of values.

 ```swift
 struct Person {